maplemavin/docs/api_v1.md

     }

 video_url

-	only relevant to videos not uploaded directly to StageBloc, this would be the link to the video on the third party site
+> <p> only relevant to videos not uploaded directly to StageBloc, this would be the link to the video on the third party site

 embed_code

-	the embed code of the video to include in HTML
+> <p> the embed code of the video to include in HTML

 ## List
 `[GET] /account/{accountId}/video`